 Healthcare providers - whether private or publicly funded - operate under a mountain of rules and regulations.
-Apps that provide these services needed to safely adhere to these guidelines, for the sake of patients and doctors.
-It isn’t as simple as texting or calling your doctor and expecting a virtual consultation whenever a patient wants one.
+Apps that provide these services need to safely adhere to these guidelines for the sake of patients and doctors.
+For insatnce, HIPAA is a USA federal law that requires the creation of national standards to protect sensitive patient health information from being disclosed.
+So, as you see, it isn’t as simple as texting or calling your doctor and expecting a virtual consultation whenever a patient wants one.

 Integration and administrative issues

-Healthcare providers also need to ensure that the teams that respond to telehealth messages and calls know the patients’ medical history, if that isn’t a service provided directly by a doctor.
-So any telemedicine software solutions created for this purpose must align and function alongside other healthcare apps and platforms.
+Healthcare providers also need to ensure that the teams that respond to telehealth messages and calls know the patient's medical history if that isn’t a service provided directly by a doctor.
+So any telemedicine software solutions created for this purpose must align with and function alongside other healthcare apps and platforms.
 Systems must integrate securely and seamlessly.

 Organizational problems & lack of awareness

-A telemedicine app also needs to sync with doctor or medical provider calendar and other software applications.
-You need to know that those providing the service can deliver within the hours it’s advertised.
-And that is another challenge: making sure that patients, who might want to see a doctor face-to-face know that the service exists and are encouraged to use it.
+A telemedicine app also needs to sync with the doctor or medical provider calendar and other third-party or inner software systems.
+And that is another challenge: making sure that patients who might want to see a doctor face-to-face know that the service exists and are encouraged to use it.

 Costs of breaking into the market

-It has proven useful to spend at least as much promoting and advertising a new service as it costs to create an app that makes the service possible.
-A telehealth app needs to be easy-to-use and advertised well.
+It has proven useful to spend as much promoting and advertising a new service as it costs to create an app that makes the solution possible.
+A telehealth app needs to be easy to use and advertised well.
 Once patients are aware and there is sufficient evidence of social proof, use amongst patients should increase organically.
 In time, this should reduce the cost and resourcing impact on medical providers with fewer patients coming in for appointments.